 Module descriptions include the module number, title, synopsis, a listing of the lecture/theory hours, laboratory or externship hours and credit units.
-For example, the listing "40/40/6.0" indicates that the module consists of 40 hours of lecture/theory and 40 hours of laboratory or externship work, and provides a total of 6.0 credit units.
+For example, the listing "40/40/6.0" indicates that the module consists of 40 hours of lecture/theory, 40 hours of laboratory or externship work, and provides a total of 6.0 credit units.

-Module A - Patient Care and Communication 40/40/6.0
+Module A -Patient Care and Communication

 Module A emphasizes patient care, including examinations and procedures related to the eyes and ears, the nervous system, and the integumentary system.
-Terminology related to these systems are also covered.
+Terminology related to these systems is also covered.
 Students will also have the opportunity to work with and review patient charts, and perform additional front office skills related to records management and appointment scheduling, as well as perform clinical patient care skills.
-Students study essential medical terminology, build on their computer keyboarding and word processing skills, and become familiar with the self-directed job search process.
+They will demonstrate how to prepare patients for specific examinations, including positioning and draping techniques.
+Students will also study essential medical terminology, build on their computer keyboarding and word processing skills, and become familiar with the self-directed job search process.

-Module B - Clinical Assisting and Pharmacology
+Module B -Clinical Assisting and Pharmacology

 Module B stresses the importance of asepsis and sterile technique in today's health care environment.
 Students learn about basic bacteriology and its relationship to infection and disease control.
 Anatomy and physiology of the muscular system, and common disorders related to it are also taught.
-Basic therapeutic drugs, their use, classification and effects on the body are included.
-Students become familiar with the principles of administering medication.
-They prepare medication for administration by various methods and prepare for and assist with minor office surgical procedures.
-Students will also demonstrate how to prepare patients for specific examinations, including positioning and draping techniques.
-Students study essential medical terminology, build their keyboarding and word processing skills, and become familiar with the self-directed job search process.
+Basic therapeutic drugs, their use, classification and effects on the body are covered.
+Students become familiar with the principles of administering medication and prepare medication for administration by various methods, as well as prepare for and assist with minor office surgical procedures.
+They will study essential medical terminology, building on their computer keyboarding and word processing skills, and become familiar with the self-directed job search process.

-Module C - Medical Insurance, Bookkeeping, and Health Sciences 40/40/6.0
+Module C - Medical Insurance, Bookkeeping, and Health Sciences

-Module C introduces students to office emergencies and first aid, with an emphasis on bandaging techniques.
-Anatomy and physiology of the digestive system are presented in conjunction with nutrition and healthy practices.
-Students study medical insurance, billing and coding, and bookkeeping procedures essential to the medical office.
+Module C introduces students to office emergencies and first aid, with an emphasis being placed on bandaging techniques.
+Anatomy and physiology of the digestive system are presented in conjunction with nutrition and health practices.
+Students also study medical insurance, billing, and coding, and bookkeeping procedures that are essential to the medical office.
 Students check vital signs, obtain blood samples, and prepare and administer intramuscular injections.
-Students study essential medical terminology, build their keyboarding, and word processing skills, and become familiar with the self-directed job search process.
+They will also study essential medical terminology, build on their computer keyboarding, and word processing skills, and become familiar with the self-directed job search process.

-Module D - Cardiopulmonary and Electrocardiography 40/40/6.0
+Module D - Cardiopulmonary and Electrocardiography

 Module D examines the circulatory and respiratory systems, including the structure and function of the heart and lungs.
 Students learn about the electrical pathways of the heart muscle in preparation for applying electrocardiography (ECG or EKG) leads and recording a 12-lead electrocardiogram.
-A cardiopulmonary resuscitation (CPR) course enables students to respond to cardiac emergencies.
+A cardiopulmonary resuscitation (CPR) course also teaches students how to respond to cardiac emergencies.
 Students check vital signs and differentiate between normal values for pediatric and adult patients.
 They obtain blood samples, and prepare syringes and medications for administration.
-Students study essential medical terminology, build keyboarding and word processing skills, and become familiar with the self-directed job search process.
+Students study essential medical terminology, build upon their computer keyboarding and word processing skills, and become familiar with the self-directed job search process.

-Module E - Laboratory Procedures 40/40/6.0
+Module E - Laboratory Procedures

-Module E introduces laboratory procedures commonly performed in a physician's office or clinic.
+Module E introduces laboratory procedures commonly performed in a physician's office.
 Students learn specimen identification, collection, handling and transportation procedures, and practice venipuncture and routine diagnostic hematology.
 Maintenance and care of laboratory equipment and supplies are discussed.
-Anatomy and physiology of the renal system, including its structures and functions, and common disorders related to it, are taught.
+Anatomy and physiology of the renal system, including its structures and functions, and common disorders related to it, are also taught.
 Students perform common laboratory tests, check vital signs, and perform selected invasive procedures.
-Students study essential medical terminology, build computer keyboarding and word processing skills, and become familiar with the self-directed job search process.
+Students study essential medical terminology, build upon their computer keyboarding and word processing skills, and become familiar with the self-directed job search process.